On this page:

 Don’t buy a hot water system from a door-to-door salesperson, or from a salesperson who cold calls you on the phone.
 If you have signed a contract in this way, take advantage of the 10-day cooling off period under consumer law to cancel the contract, and then take your time to do your homework, plan your system and find a quality installer.

-If you are applying for the Solar Hot Water rebate, don’t make any payment to a hot water provider until your eligibility for the rebate has been confirmed by Solar Victoria.
-Apply for eligibility on the page.
+If you are applying for the Hot Water rebate, don’t make any payment to a hot water provider until your eligibility for the rebate has been confirmed by Solar Victoria.
+Apply for eligibility on the hot water rebate page.

 Installer and quotation checklist